MicrosoftDocs/microsoft-365-docs/microsoft-365/democracy/microsoft-365-democracy-overview.md

 description: "What is Microsoft 365 for Democracy and how do I get it?"
 ---

-# Get started with Microsoft 365 for Democracy
+# What's included with Microsoft 365 for Democracy
 REVISING FOR MICROSOFT 365 FOR DEMOCRACY--
 - WHAT IS IT?
 - REQUIRED PLANS (M365B + AZURE AD P1) AND WHY